Sh1Yo/x8/README.md

 # Features

 - Fast.
-- Has flexible request configuration thanks to the concept of templates and injection points.
+- Offers flexible request configuration through the use of templates and injection points.
-- Scalability.
-The tool can check up to thousands of urls per run.
+- Highly scalable, capable of checking thousands of URLs per run.
-- More accurate than similar tools, especially in difficult cases.
+- Provides higher accuracy compared to similar tools, especially in difficult cases.
-- Can discover parameters with not random values, like admin=true.
+- Capable of discovering parameters with non-random values, such as admin=true.
-- Highly configurable.
+- Highly configurable with a wide range of customizable options.
-- Almost raw requests were achieved due to the external lib modification.
+- Achieves almost raw requests through external library modification.

 # Examples